Plastic Chemicals That May Lead to Weight Gain?

 But that's not all.
 I also learned that the packaging of a beauty product itself could contain health-harming chemicals.

-Plastic chemicals in packaging Can lead to Weight Gain!
+Plastic chemicals in packaging May lead to Weight Gain!

-It turns out that plastic bottles, everything from shampoo bottles to yogurt containers, can be to blame for unwanted weight gain.
+It turns out that plastic bottles, everything from shampoo bottles to yogurt containers, may be to blame for unwanted weight gain.

 A recent scientific study from Norway showed that more than 55,000 chemicals are in plastic containers.